Rock 'n' Roll History for

 December 4

-A retrospective compilation album of John Lennon's solo music called "The John Lennon Collection" started a six-week run at #1 on the UK album chart.
+A retrospective compilation of John Lennon's solo music called "The John Lennon Collection" started a six-week run at the top of the UK album chart.
+The disc had already sold over one million copies in Great Britain just three weeks after its November 1st release.
+In America, it could climb no higher than #33, but has gone on to sell over three million copies.
 The front and back covers for the LP were taken by famed photographer Annie Leibovitz on December 8th, 1980, just five hours before Lennon was murdered.

 December 4